• Level 5, Evandale Place, 142 Bundall Road, Bundall, QLD, Australia

 Testamentary Trusts

-Testamentary trusts, often referred to as testamentary discretionary trusts, are commonly used in wills to protect estate assets from claims and to mitigate tax disadvantages, especially when beneficiaries are minors.
+Testamentary trusts, often structured as discretionary trusts, are commonly used in wills to protect assets and manage tax outcomes, particularly where beneficiaries are minors.

 If you would like to speak to us about wills and estate planning, please contact Peter Muller on 07 5574 0575 or peterm@qbmlaw.com.au.